HomeCalculatorsConstructionConcrete Weight Calculator

 Construction

 Calculate the weight of a poured concrete slab from its length, width, thickness, and density.
-Get instant results in pounds and tons for hauling or load planning.
+Get instant results in pounds and tons for load planning.

 1500